 Post splits the class into groups, and provides each with a worksheet that focuses on a different section of the Tudor timeline.
 Groups use the GoodNotes app to highlight the events they believe are most important.
 Through debate and collaboration, students agree on the key events and use them in their next assignment.

 After they highlight and select the most important events, Post has her students recreate them.
 They act out the events and characters with interactive puppets in the Puppet Pals app, add voices to historical images with the Morpho app, or film their reenactments using iMovie.
 They create rich visuals that leave a lasting impression of the historical events and the family tree.

-Students use Google Earth to target specific locations of historically important events like the Battle of Bosworth.
+Students use Apple Maps to target specific locations of historically important events like the Battle of Bosworth.
 Once they’ve found the location, students compare it to the same location in the History: Maps of Europe app, giving them a glimpse of how it looked during the time of the Tudors.
 By comparing their current-day world to the Tudors’ historical one, students gain context around important places and events, making the material more relevant and relatable.

 After working in groups to understand a segment of Tudor history, the class comes together to assemble their individual projects into a single timeline that brings the entire Tudor family tree and history to life.

 For their final project, the class uses iMovie to place each group’s recreations into chronological order.
 Using the timeline in Post’s textbook as a guide, they create a dynamic, multimedia interpretation of Tudor family history.
 They demonstrate that they’ve mastered the subject matter through a fun, collaborative, and unforgettable learning experience.